lonePatient/lookahead_pytorch/README.md

 ## Lookahead Pytorch

-This repository contains a PyTorch implementation of the Lookahead Optimizer from th paper
+This repository contains a PyTorch implementation of the Lookahead Optimizer from the paper

 [Lookahead Optimizer: k steps forward, 1 step back](https://arxiv.org/abs/1907.08610)